nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 Therefore you need to create in the `nxserver/data/transientstores` directory a symbolic link named `default` pointing to a shared directory, and do the same for any other `TransientStore` you might have contributed if it is intended to be shared by multiple instances of the cluster.

+This does not apply if you manually configured a `KeyValueBlobTransientStore`, which will use a `BlobProvider` to store blobs instead of a filesystem directory.

 ## VCS Cluster Configuration

 ### Setup

-The cluster nodes must only share the `binaries` folder (configured with `repository.binary.store`), not the entire data directory (configured with `nuxeo.data.dir`): the reason is the data directory contains data related to features that are not working in a cluster environment, in particular everything related to the Nuxeo Package management.

 To set up clustering, please update the following parameters in [`nuxeo.conf`]({{page page='configuration-parameters-index-nuxeoconf'}}) :

-*   `**repository.clustering.enabled**` must be `true` to enable clustering.
+*   **`repository.clustering.enabled`** must be `true` to enable clustering.
 *   **`repository.clustering.id`**: it is now highly recommended to set an explicit cluster node id.
-The id must be an integer for all databases, unless you are using Oracle which accepts a string.
-Please see [NXP-17180](https://jira.nuxeo.com/browse/NXP-17180) for more explanations.
+The id should be a short string specific to this instance.
+For VCS (SQL database), it must be an integer.
 *   **`repository.clustering.delay`** is expressed in milliseconds, and specifies a delay during which invalidations don't need to be processed.
 Using a non-0 value is an important optimization as otherwise every single transaction, even a read-only one, would have to hit the database to check invalidations between several nodes.
 However this means that one node may not see immediately the changes made on another node, which is a problem if you don't use sticky session on the load balancer.
+This is VCS-specific, and does not apply to DBS (MongoDB).
-*   **`repository.binary.store`** must point to a shared storage unless you use an external binary store like S3\.
+*   **`repository.binary.store`** must point to a shared storage unless you use an external binary store like S3.
 Under Windows, the path value can be UNC formatted, for instance `\\servername\sharename`.
-*   `**nuxeo.db.validationQuery**` must contain a SELECT clause for validating connections in the pool according to your database type.
+*   **`nuxeo.db.validationQuery`** must contain a SELECT clause for validating connections in the pool according to your database type.
 For instance `SELECT 1` used on PostgreSQL or `SELECT 1 FROM dual` on Oracle.
+This is VCS-specific, and does not apply to DBS (MongoDB).

 There is a dedicated page detailing all the [VCS configuration options]({{page page='vcs'}}).